 The Saint Paul Almanac is a literary campfire around which the diverse Saint Paul community gathers to share their stories.
-An experiment in democratic publishing, the 2013 Almanac brought together a multigenerational team of 25 volunteer community editors to blind select, from 400 submissions, the 120+ stories and poems by over 100 writers chosen to appear in the coming edition.
-Community Editors are now working on the 2015 edition.
-Want to join us for the 2016 edition?
+An experiment in democratic publishing, the 2015 Almanac brought together a multigenerational team of 25 volunteer community editors to blind select, from over 350 submissions, the 80+ stories and poems chosen to appear in the coming edition.

 In this section